HackerN64/F3DEX3/README.md

 - `G_MV_POINT` has been removed.
 This was not used in any command; it would have likely been used for debugging to copy vertices from DMEM to examine them.
-  This does not affect `g*SPModifyVertex`, which is still supported, though this is moved to Overlay 4 so it will be slower than in F3DEX2.
+  This does not affect `g*SPModifyVertex`, which is still supported, though this is moved to Overlay 4 (see below) so it will be slower than in F3DEX2.

-### Binary Display List Backwards Compatibility with F3DEX2
+### Binary Display List Compatibility

 F3DEX3 is generally binary backwards compatible with OoT-style display lists for objects, scenes, etc. It is not compatible at the binary level with SM64-style